- Site Map

 The status field reflects the state of the specified Excel file and is a read-only property.

 The "File Not Found" status indicates that the Excel file does not exist at the path specified (within the Excel File column) OR that the location specified cannot be reached due to network connectivity.
-This status is also displayed if the worksheet (or tab) within the Excel file has been deleted or renamed.
+This error message does not apply to Autodesk Docs files.

-The "Out of date" status indicates that the Excel file exists at the path specified (within the Excel File) but that the Excel file has been updated after the last time it was imported into Revit via Ideate Sticky.
+The "Out of date" status indicates that the Excel file exists at the path specified but that the Excel file has been updated after the last time it was imported into Revit via Ideate Sticky.
+This error message does not apply to Autodesk Docs files.
 This condition can occur when any of the following are true:

 The status of "Worksheet Not Found" is an indication that the Excel file exists but that a worksheet with the specified name does not exist within the file.
 This can happen if the worksheet has been deleted or renamed.
 To address this issue use the "Update From" button to re-specify the appropriate worksheet name.
 This process will not change the name of the Sticky.
 The name of the Sticky can be changed by selecting the text within the Ideate Sticky dialog or by editing the Schedule name from the Project Browser.